A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 In Figure \ref{fig:error_nopooling_navier_stokes_fields} we plot the three components of the Navier-Stokes solution for $\boldsymbol{\mu} = (0.57, 0.57) \in \Xi_\text{te}$, and the GCA-ROM relative errors w.r.t.\ the high-fidelity snapshots.
 The errors are mainly localized in the regions where the flow suddenly changes, and among the three components, the vertical velocity is the one reconstructed least accurately.
 The components recover the wall-hugging behavior with the flow attaching to the bottom boundary, upon which we built the dataset.

 Figure \ref{fig:error_nopooling_navier_stokes_results} depicts the relative errors $\epsilon_{GCA}(\boldsymbol{\mu})$ for the velocity and pressure components over the dataset $\Xi$.
-We observe that, even in the vector test case featuring a bifurcating behavior, the GCA-ROM architecture accurately reconstructs all the three components of the Navier-Stokes equations with mean relative errors $\overline{\epsilon}_{GCA}$ over $\Xi_\text{te}$ equal to $4.6\mathrm{e-}03$, $2\mathrm{e-}02$ and $7.7\mathrm{e-}03$, respectively for $u_x$, $u_y$ and $p$.
-We highlight that, although we increased the cardinality of the dataset, in this case the training rate is $r_\text{t} = 10\%$, i.e., to obtain a relative error of order $1\mathrm{e-}03$, we are training on 318 snapshots and testing on the remaining 2853.
+We observe that, even in the vector test case featuring a bifurcating behavior, the GCA-ROM architecture accurately reconstructs all the three components of the Navier-Stokes equations with small mean relative errors, as reported in Table \ref{tab:ns_result}.

 On one side, we notice that this could still be considered a low-data regime, especially in the bifurcating context, while on the other this shows that the architecture can benefit when increasing the cardinality of $\Xi_\text{tr}$ without overfitting.
 As observed previously, the vertical velocity field is the most difficult to approximate, due to the fact that it is the component responsible for the symmetry breaking phenomenon, and thus the bifurcation.
 Higher generalization errors occur again for smaller values of the viscosity.
 For the vertical velocity, this is maximized for bigger inlet's width, since in that region the geometry still does not admit the wall-hugging profile, while the (bifurcation-agnostic) data-driven approach is influenced by the neighboring training snapshots.